Nazar-Pichak/OneWayFolderSync/README.md

   <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f680/512.gif" alt="🚀" width="38" height="38">
 </picture>

-So now when our **rocket** is running, it will create an identical copy of the `source directory` into previous desired place.
-As this is one way synchronization, we have to assume that `source directory` is a **main**.
+So now, when our **rocket** is running, it will create an identical copy of the `source directory` into previous desired places.
+As this is one way synchronization, we have to assume that `source directory` is a **main** directory.
-To see general functionality, make any changes to the `source directory` by creating, deleting, updating files and folders while script is running with infinit loop.
+To see general functionality, make any changes to the `source directory` by creating, deleting, updating files and folders while script is running with infinit loop and follow changes into `destination directory`.
+We have to see that both directories are the same.

 ## Contribution guide 📝